Hillborough Infant and Nursery School provides a Geography curriculum that is embedded through our creative topics. Teachers aim

 Teachers in the Early Years aim to build a foundation of skills required to broaden pupils’ thinking.
 Pupils will be encouraged to explore equipment through play-based activities, for example using a map or google earth to identify different parts of the world.

 Building on the skills learnt in EYFS, KS1 pupils are encouraged to broaden their geographical view of the world around them.
 This is prompted by motivating learning questions that guide pupils’ thoughts about the world we live in; opportunities stem from the cross curricular activities and challenges provided to the pupils.
-Pupils have recently learnt about Heroes, where some children went on an adventure to the moon and observed the Earth from space.

 Pupils are encouraged to become explorers by developing a geographical understanding of the world we live in today.
 The pupils explore the United Kingdom and compare it to a contrasting non-European country, looking at similarities and differences between them.
 Whilst exploring maps pupils will use basic geographical vocabulary referring to key physical and human features.